-The topic of Single Christian Questions is part two in a series on the Single Christian.
-In part one, I sought to lay a foundation by pointing out that all singles are not alike.
-To illustrate and apply truths to the unique struggles of singles I divided them into groups.
+In this article, I will lay a foundation by pointing out that all singles are not alike.
+I have divided singles into four groups to illustrate and apply truths to the unique struggles of singles.

 The Christian Single:

 - Cinderella Complex

 - Looking and Longing

 - Satisfied Single